sstadick/hck/README.md

 ## Features

 - Reordering of output columns! i.e. if you use `-f4,2,8` the output columns will appear in the order `4`, `2`, `8`
-- Delimiter treated as a regex (with `-R`), i.e. you can split on multiple spaces without and extra pipe to `tr`!
+- Delimiter treated as a regex, i.e. you can split on multiple spaces without and extra pipe to `tr`!
 - Specification of output delimiter
 - Selection of columns by header string literal with the `-F` option, or by regex by setting the `-r` flag
 - Input files will be automatically decompressed if their file extension is recognizable and a local binary exists to perform the decompression (similar to ripgrep).
 See [Decompression](#decompression).
+- Exclude fields by index or by header.
 - Speed

 ## Non-goals